hhentschke/simulate-standardized-mean-differences/readme.md

 ## Limitations
 * documentation is sparse
-* functions for Glass's delta have not yet been thoroughly tested
 * so far, very few safeguards against user interaction with the GUI that is outside the envisaged workflow (e.g. changing plot parameters before loading data will produce an error)